 The Ammunition Peculiar Equipment 1236 (APE 1236) Incinerator is a rotary kiln system designed for thermal destruction of ammunition ranging from small arms through 20mm.
-The facility number for the APE 1236 Incinerator is Building 3343, and the Incinerator is located in the same general area as the White Phosphorus to Phosphoric Acid Conversion Plant (Building 69) in the western-central portion of CRANE.
+The facility number for the APE 1236 Incinerator is Building 3343, and the Incinerator is located in the same general area as the Mobile Plasma Treatment System (Building 3345) and the White Phosphorus to Phosphoric Acid Conversion Plant (Building 69) in the western-central portion of CRANE.